 What are the risks with treatment?

-There is a mild risk of bleeding with any surgical treatment in the mouth, however, this is minimized with use of laser.
+There is a risk of bleeding with any surgical treatment in the mouth, however, this is minimized with use of laser.
 Please let the team at our office know if you or your child has any blood disorders.
+This is why we require infants less than 6 months to receive the Vitamin K shot.
 The biggest risk with treatment is that the site will reattach and need to be re-done.

 What should I know before my or my child's appointment?

 We prefer to do consultations and treatment the same day on infants.
-We can submit to both medical and dental insurances, so please bring copies of your insurance cards to your appointment.
-Unfortunately at this time we do not accept state insurance.
+As we view treatment an urgent need, the sooner we can accomplish a needed revision, the better it is for baby and mom.
 For laser safety, during the procedure, you and your child will be separated.
-For breastfeeding moms, you will be encouraged to breastfeed afterward, however for aspiration risk, we prefer your infant to have an empty stomach prior to the procedure.
+For breastfeeding moms, you will be encouraged to breastfeed afterward or bottle feeding moms, offer a bottle immediately after.
+However, for aspiration risk, we require your infant to have an empty stomach prior to the procedure (2 hrs).
 Sometimes breastfeeding gets worse before it gets better...we strongly urge you to have an appointment scheduled with your lactation consultant post-procedure.

 Post Op: Tongue Tie